 Dysmorphism due to warfarin

-Q86.2 is a specific ICD-10-CM diagnosis code that can be used to specify a diagnosis.
+Q86.2 is a billable ICD-10-CM code that can be used to specify a diagnosis.

-ICD-9-CM will be replaced by ICD-10-CM beginning October 1, 2014, therefore, Q86.2 and all other ICD-10-CM diagnosis codes should only be used for training or planning purposes until then.
+On October 1, 2014 ICD-10-CM will replace ICD-9-CM in the United States, therefore, Q86.2 and all other ICD-10-CM codes should only be used for training or planning purposes until then.

 A rare syndrome characterized by congenital abnormalities caused by fetal exposure to the administration of warfarin to the mother during pregnancy.
 The congenital abnormalities include nasal bridge depression, nasal bones hypoplasia, microcephaly, congenital heart disorders, and brachydactyly.